clasp-developers/forkable-boehm/README.md

 # forkable-boehm

-This builds a forkable version of the Boehm GC for clasp (github.com/clasp-developers/clasp.git).
-The forkable version of the Boehm GC allows clasp to build its Common Lisp code using as many cores as you have available.
+This builds a forkable version of the Boehm GC for clasp (https://github.com/clasp-developers/clasp.git).
+This version of the Boehm GC allows clasp to build its Common Lisp code multiple cores.

 Usage: